okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 Under almost all circumstances, the above would be sufficient except in cases where keys were rotated/generated outside the usual timespans.
 An example of this would be if Okta or a customer had a need to perform this operation for security reasons.
 You should augment the above approach with a failsafe for circumstances where keys are quickly regenerated and rotated.

-So, why not just use the second approach?
-There's potential for caching of stale data since the keys endpoint is not guaranteed to be up-to-date, so we can imagine a scenario where keys have rotated but the keys endpoint hasn't yet been updated, resulting in some period of time where failures occur.
+Why not just use the second approach?
+There's potential for the caching of stale data since there is no guarantee that the `/keys` endpoint is up-to-date.
+For example, the keys are rotated but the `/keys` endpoint hasn't yet been updated, which results in a period of time where failures occur.

 Given that possibility, we recommend the blended approach of regular scheduled caching and just-in-time checking to ensure that all possible scenarios are covered.